Updated on 5 July 2024

 For ENSO outlooks, information from the World Meteorological Organization (WMO) and international climate centres are assessed.
 The centres include the Climate Prediction Center (CPC) USA, the Bureau of Meteorology (BoM) Australia, as well as information from the International Research Institute for Climate and Society (IRI) which consolidates model outputs from other centres around the world.
 Each centre uses different criteria, including different SST thresholds.
 Therefore, variations between centres on the current ENSO state should be expected, especially when conditions are borderline.

-The sea surface temperatures (SSTs) over the tropical Pacific showed an El Niño pattern February 2024 (Figure 1).
-The tropical Pacific SSTs were above average in the central and eastern tropical Pacific and near to above average in the western Pacific.
-For the Nino3.4 region (red box), the SSTs were warm, although less warm than in previous months.
-Across the Indian Ocean, tropical SSTs were also warm, including both the western portion (solid black box) and the eastern portion (dashed black box) in line with neutral conditions.
+The sea surface temperatures (SSTs) over the tropical Pacific in May 2024 were below average in the east and above average elsewhere, overall, in line with ENSO neutral conditions (Figure 1).
+For the Nino3.4 region (red box), the SSTs were within the neutral range.
+Across the Indian Ocean, tropical SSTs were generally warm, including both the western portion (solid black box) and the eastern portion (dashed black box) in line with IOD neutral conditions.

 Sea surface temperature anomaly plot